opencb/jsorolla/src/network-browser/README.md

 Widget testing
 --------------
-1- Navigate to the mgvizNet folder and run:
+1- Navigate to the main parent folder (where package.json is located) and run:

     $ npm install

-2 - Open the file mgvizNet/src/network-browser/test/network-browser.html on a new browser window.
+2 - Open the file ./src/network-browser/test/network-browser.html on a new browser window.